ThomasCastroH/basic_modal/README.md

 ### Props
-`show`: boolean.
+`show`: Boolean.
 Show or hide the modal.
-`setShow`: function.
+`setShow`: Function.
 Set the show state.
-`closeAnywhere`: boolean.
+`closeAnywhere`: Boolean.
 Close the modal when click outside.
-`showIcon`: boolean.
+`showIcon`: Boolean.
 Show or hide the basic close icon.
-`overlayClassname`: string.
+`overlayClassname`: String.
 Customize the overlay classname.
-`sectionClassname`: string.
+`sectionClassname`: String.
 Customize the section classname.
-`iconClassname`: string.
+`iconClassname`: String.
 Customize the icon classname.
-`overlayStyle`: object.
+`overlayStyle`: Object.
 Customize the overlay with inline-style.
-`sectionStyle`: object.
+`sectionStyle`: Object.
 Customize the section with inline-style.
-`iconStyle`: object.
+`iconStyle`: Object.
 Customize the icon with inline-style.